 In Denmark and Northern Europe, where the Leander Cradle came onto the market in mid-2002, it has been highly sought after both by parents and by institutions working with premature babies.
 Professionals agree, that the swaying motion of this single-point suspended cradle gives both a sense of safety and stimulation of the senses.

 The Leander Cradle can be suspended from a hook in the ceiling or in a tripod which allows you to move it around the house.
 The oval cradle has no sharp edges and the fabric is soft to the touch, like a little nest.
-The mattress is made by Europe’s leading manufacturer who uses advanced techniques to optimise the breathability of their mattreses.
+The mattress is made by Europe’s leading manufacturer, Traumeland, who uses highly advanced techniques to optimise the breathability of their mattresses.
 The washable cover is also constructed to improve air circulation and has a superior level of moisture retention.
 Read more about the mattress here.

 Stig Leander Nielsen says: “It is important to me to create high quality products at reasonable prices because I strongly believe that quality enhances the joy of living.
 A cradle can obviously not replace the parents’ physical contact with their child but I hope, it can be a great help in their busy lives.”

 Made from powder coated aluminium, the Leander Tripod is a great alternative to suspending the cradle from the ceiling.
 Its foot print is 120cm between each leg and it stands 197cm tall.
 A telescopic tube is inserted into the top and extended to touch your ceiling (felt capped) to ensure the tripod’s stability – particularly if toddlers are around.

 CRADLE TOP MATTRESS